Removing Structured Noise with Diffusion Models: Experiments

-\specialsubsection{Structured noise with compressed sensing} In this experiment, the corruption process is defined by $\by = \bA\bx + \bn_{\text{sine}}$ with a random Gaussian measurement matrix $\bA\in\bR^{m\times d}$ and a noise with sinusoidal variance $\sigma_k\propto \exp(\sin(\frac{2\pi k}{16}))$ for each pixel $k$, which we use to train $s_\phi$ on.
+\specialsubsection{Setup} In this experiment, the corruption process is defined by $\vy = \mA\vx + \vn_{\text{sine}}$ with a random Gaussian measurement matrix $\mA\in\R^{m\times d}$ and a noise source with sinusoidal variance $\sigma_k\propto \exp(\sin(\frac{2\pi k}{16}))$ for each pixel $k$, which we use to train $s_\phi$.
 The subsampling factor is defined by the size of the measurement matrix $d/m$.
-In Fig.~\ref{fig:comparison_celeba_cs_sine} the results of the compressed sensing experiment and the comparison with the baselines are shown for an average standard deviation of $\sigma_N=0.2$ and subsampling of factor $d/m=2$.
-Similar to the results of the previous experiment, the diffusion method is more robust to the shift in distribution and is able to deliver high-quality recovery under the structured noise setting.
-In contrast, the flow-based method under-performs when subjected to the OoD data.

-\specialsubsection{Removing sinusoidal noise} The corruption process is defined by $\by = \bx + \bn_{\text{sine}}$ where the noise variance $\sigma_k\propto \exp(\sin(\frac{2\pi k}{16}))$ follows a sinusoidal pattern along each row of the image $k$. \TSW{In this experiment, the score network $s_\phi$ is trained on a dataset generated with 1D sinusoidal noise samples $\bn_{\text{sine}}$.} See Fig.~\ref{fig:sine_nois_std} for a comparison of our method to the flow-based method for varying noise variances.
-Both methods perform quite well, with the diffusion method having a slight edge.
-A visual comparison in Fig.~\ref{fig:comparison_celeba_sine}, however, reveals that the diffusion method preserves more detail in general.

-\specialsubsection{Out-of-distribution data} Additionally, to test the robustness of the methods, we recreate all experiments with out-of-distribution (OoD) data generated using a stable-diffusion text-to-image model \citep{rombach2022high} as well as random data from ImageNet.
-We use the exact same hyperparameters and trained models as in previous experiments.
-Qualitative and quantitative results can be found in Fig.\ref{fig:comparison_celeba_mnist_ood} and Fig.\ref{fig:metrics_celeba_mnist_2}, respectively.
-Similarly to the findings of \citet{asim2020invertible} and \citet{whang2021solving}, the flow-based method is robust to OoD data, unlike the GAN.
-We empirically show that the diffusion method is also resistant to OoD data in inverse tasks with complex noise structures and even outperforms the flow-based method.

-\specialsubsection{Out-of-distribution noise} In real-world applications, it can be challenging to accurately obtain noise samples for training the noise diffusion model.
-Even though not trivial, in many practical cases, noise can be measured, isolated from signals, or simulated.
-Still, these will be subjected to some distribution shift with respect to the true noise signals.
-Therefore, we extend the existing removing MNIST digits experiment with two OoD noise variants: (1) samples drawn from the TMNIST-Alphabet dataset containing different characters, and (2) random translations applied to noise (digits).
-As can be seen in Table~\ref{tab:metrics_ood_noise}, our method is able to consistently outperform the most competitive flow baseline in the OoD noise experiments.
-Again, no retuning of hyperparameters or retraining of models was performed.
-In general, the random translation seemed to be a more challenging task compared to the TMNIST-alpha characters.
+Additionally, we include an experiment with the special case $\mA=\mI$ and a 2D sinusoidal noise pattern, where $k$ is now each row in the image.